CheerfulSatchel/BinaryHeap/README.md

 ## Notes

-The `binary_heap` interface is dissimilar but based on Professor Bloomfield's interface.
+The `binary_heap` interface is dissimilar but based on UVA Professor Aaron Bloomfield's interface.
+See https://aaronbloomfield.github.io/pdr/slides/code/10-heaps-huffman/binary_heap.h.html.
 The implementation was done by self.

 I'll probably use this code to re-implement Huffman encoding/decoding, if I feel like it...